khades/esp32-s3-synth/README.md

 ### Learning C - ✔

 I've read C Primer Plus and i have idea what to C code does now.
+I did read beej book also.
+I think i'll need some more books like ModernC but i'll stop for now.

 ### Reading how to use DMA buffers for sound, whats buffers etc - ✔